spranay99/Swiggato/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` in your browser to see Spicy Pricey in action.
+Visit `http://localhost:5173` in your browser to see Swiggato in action.